-Estimating the end-to-end energy consumption of IoT devices along with their impact on Cloud and telecommunication infrastructures
+Estimating the end-to-end energy consumption of low-bandwidth IoT applications for WiFi devices

-Loic Guegan1, Anne-Cécile Orgerie2,
+Loic Guegan and Anne-Cécile Orgerie

-Univ Rennes, Inria, CNRS, IRISA, Rennes, France Emails: anne-cecile.orgerie@irisa.fr1, loic.guegan@irisa.fr2
+Univ Rennes, Inria, CNRS, IRISA, Rennes, France Emails: loic.guegan@irisa.fr, anne-cecile.orgerie@irisa.fr

 Abstract.
 Information and Communication Technology takes a growing part in the worldwide energy consumption.
 One of the root causes of this increase lies in the multiplication of connected devices.
 Each object of the Internet-of-Things often does not consume much energy by itself.
 Yet, their number and the infrastructures they require to properly work have leverage.
 In this paper, we combine simulations and real measurements to study the energy impact of IoT devices.
-In particular, we analyze the energy consumption of Cloud and telecommunication infrastructures induced by the utilization of connected devices, and we propose an end-to-end energy consumption model for these devices.
+In particular, we analyze the energy consumption of Cloud and telecommunication infrastructures induced by the utilization of connected devices, And we propose an endto-end energy consumption model for these devices.